janishutz/blog/content/posts/2023/11/easy-ml-linux-vm-setup.md

 Then follow the on-screen prompts to complete the installation.

 ## Selecting a Keyboard layout
+If your keyboard layout isn't US, then you might want to change it.
 Run the following command in the terminal of the booted VM:
 ```
 ls /usr/share/kbd/keymaps/**/*.map.gz > kb.txt